 For The ABORT_TRANS service can be called a single-node transaction any time before the transaction is committed. a distributed transaction from different nodes, depending on the location of the caller, as shown in the following table.
-IF \$ABORT TRANS is called from the any time before the transaction is committed. from a only until that participating transaction manager has prepared the transaction.
+IF \$ABORT TRANS is called The service can be called from the coordinator node any time before the transaction is committed. from a participant node only until that participating transaction manager has prepared the transaction.